Multimodal Self-Supervised Learning for Medical Image Analysis: Method

 \section{Method}

 Our method processes input samples from datasets that contain multiple imaging modalities, as it is the case in the majority of medical imaging datasets.
 The types of medical imaging modalities are numerous~\cite{medical_imaging}, and they vary in their characteristics and use-cases.
-We assume no prior knowledge about what modalities are being used in our models, i.e., the modalities can vary from one downstream task to another.
-In other words, our multimodal puzzles can stem from any combination of available imaging modalities.
+We assume no prior knowledge about what modalities are being used in our models, i.e. the modalities can vary from one downstream task to another.